ecen/ecen.github.io/index.md

 # Greetings!

-My name is __Eric Guldbrand__ and I've been studying **Computer Science and Engineering** at Chalmer's University of Technology since 2016.
+My name is __Eric Guldbrand__.
+I started studying **Computer Science and Engineering** at Chalmer's University of Technology in 2016 and I'm currently pursuing my master's degree in **Data Science and AI**.
 On top of that I am an avid gamer and sci-fi/fantasy enthusiast.

-I am usually working on some project or another and this site is a central repository for my work.
+I am usually working on some project or another and this site is primarily a hub for those.
 Under [projects](/projects/) you can browse much of what I've done, both more serious work, as well as small personal projects.
-I also keep a  [blog](/blog/) for when I feel the need to publish my thoughts on some matter.
+Check it out and you can find everything from my Bachelor's Thesis on machine learning in StarCraft II, to a java library for dimensional analysis, to fantasy maps!

 Some of my projects are educational in nature, owing in part to my recent work as a teaching assistant for a few Chalmer's courses.
 In particular, me and a friend wrote [a compendium](/portfolio/data-structures/) for one of our favourite courses.
 We were thus very happy to see it [recommended as complimentary literature](http://www.cse.chalmers.se/edu/year/2018/course/DAT037_Datastrukturer/resources.html) for the course in question.

-If you wish to contact me, e-mail is probably your best bet!
-You should be able to find up-to-date links in the page footer below!
+If you wish to contact me, write me an [e-mail](mailto:{{site.author.email}})!

 </div>